 - Using Z-order indexed materialized views would help to serve queries including data stored in multiple columns.

-The RSA Data Privacy and Security survey conducted in 2019 revealed that 64% of its US respondents and 72% of its UK respondents blamed the company and not the hacker for the loss of personal data.
+- Prioritising Security In A Data Lake: The RSA Data Privacy and Security survey conducted in 2019 revealed that 64% of its US respondents and 72% of its UK respondents blamed the company and not the hacker for the loss of personal data.
 This is due to the lack of fine-grained access control mechanisms in the data lake.
-Along with the increase of data, tools, and users, there is a dynamic increase in the risks of security breaches.
-Hence curating a security strategy even before building a data lake is important.
+Along with the increase in data, tools, and users, there is a dynamic increase in the risks of security breaches.
+Hence, curating a security strategy even before building a data lake is important.
 This would grab the attention of the increased agility that comes with the use of a data lake.
 The data lake security protocols must account for compliance with major security policies.

 - Access should be granted only to skilled and well-experienced administrators, thus minimizing the risk of breaches.